harrisonoakess/Piccolo_Research_Lab/README.md

 ### 11/24/24 ###
 - ssh netid@dojo.byu.edu
-- /Analysis to access the shared drive
+- "cd /Analysis" to access the shared drive
 - .dockerignore

 ### Everything We Want to DO ###